trampgeek/moodle-qtype_coderunner/README.md

 If they submit multiple lines of code that behave correctly, their result table might instead be:
 ![wrong answer image](http://coderunner.org.nz/pluginfile.php/56/mod_page/content/7/wrongAnswerToGraderExample.png)

+In both the above examples the result table has been customised to show the mark column.
+Result table customisation is covered in the next section.

 Note that the "Got" column contains a customised message in addition to their output and the customised message varies according to whether their